onzfonz/comp227/src/content/3/en/part3c.md

 ![mongodb picking shared, aws and region](../../images/3/mongo2.png)

 Let's wait for the cluster to be ready for use.
-This can take some minutes.
+This may take some minutes, but for me it was pretty quick.

-**NB** do not continue before the cluster is ready.

-Let's use the ***security*** tab for creating user credentials for the database.
+Now let's answer the questions from the Security Quickstart.
+Because you are handling data, you need to create a user and password that can connect and access your database.
-*These are not the same credentials you use for logging into MongoDB Atlas.*
+***These are not the same credentials that you use for logging into MongoDB Atlas.***
-These will be used for your application to connect to the database.
+For me, I used comp227 as the user, and then clicked ***Autogenerate the password*** and clicked ***Copy***.
+Store that password somewhere that you can access it, as you'll need it in files we'll modify soon.
+Finally, once you've store the password in a secure location, click ***Create User***.

+**Note** if you do ever lose that password, you'll be able to edit the user and set a new password.

 ![mongodb security quickstart](../../images/3/mongo3.png)

 Next, we have to define the IP addresses that are allowed access to the database.
-For the sake of simplicity we will allow access from all IP addresses:
+For the sake of simplicity we will allow access from all IP addresses, scroll down and type `0.0.0.0/0`, and then click ***Add Entry*** and then ***Finish and Close***.

 ![mongodb network access/add ip access list](../../images/3/mongo4.png)

+At this point you may get two more popups.
+I liked the wizard so unchecked it before closing, and I also skipped the Termination Protection feature.
-Finally, we are ready to connect to our database.
+After closing the popups, we are finally ready to connect to our database.
-Start by clicking ***connect***:
+Click ***Connect***:

 ![mongodb database deployment connect](../../images/3/mongo5.png)

-and choose: ***Connect your application***:
+Choose: ***Connect your application*** out of the options listed, and then you'll see this screen.

 ![mongodb connect application](../../images/3/mongo6.png)